top of page

-Once you start investing, you are always on the lookout for the top-performing companies in different sectors.
+Once you start investing, you are always on the lookout for the top-performing companies in various sectors.
 When it comes to the athletic clothing industry, I believe Lululemon stands out as the best company.
-It certainly is if you compare their margins with some of their competitors.
-In their last financial year, Lululemon delivered a gross profit margin of 55,4 % and an operating margin of 16,4 %, which is higher than what companies like Nike, Adidas, Under Armour, and Puma delivered.
+It certainly is if you compare their margins with those of some of their competitors.
+In their last financial year, Lululemon achieved a gross profit margin of 58,3 % and an operating margin of 22,9%, surpassing the margins delivered by companies such as Nike, Adidas, Under Armour, and Puma.
 Is now the time to buy Lululemon?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.